SEARCH: i2c

 63002 – start self testing.
 It takes about 10 seconds.

 63900 – 64100 – set a temperature offset (64000 + offset value, so, the offset can be positive or negative).
-By default, the sensor has the temperature offset of 4°C. If you see that the sensor measures a wrong temperature value, you can change this offset.
+By default, the sensor has the temperature offset of 4 °C. If you see that the sensor measures a wrong temperature value, you can change this offset (note, this is an environment’s temperature).

 65000 – 66100 – set the ambient pressure in kPa (65000 + pressure value).
 The maximum pressure value is 1100 kPa.